xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ## RSS feed

 You may have no idea [what a RSS feed is](https://en.wikipedia.org/wiki/RSS "“RSS” on Wikipedia"), or you may recall it as something old and remote.
-It's a simple tool which keeps you anonymous, it isn't owned by anyone and it needs no dedicated server to work.
+It is a simple tool which keeps you anonymous, it is not owned by anyone and it needs no dedicated server to work.
 It has no algorithms and nobody uses watches your actions for [advertising purposes](/why#profilation).

 Some say it's dead because of Social Media, the thing is it's EVERYWHERE instead, we just don't see it.
 Starting to use it is trivial.